yingzhan11/42cursus_get_next_line/README.md

 # IMPORTANT!
 1.**Check memory leak!!!
 Everywhere!!!**

+2.Use ssize_t for the return value of read function, not size_t, because the error value is -1.

-2.for Bonus part, check fd, the max is OPEN_MAX
+3.for Bonus part, check fd, the max is OPEN_MAX

 # Useful Links
 **fd** https://www.codequoi.com/en/handling-a-file-by-its-descriptor-in-c/